mdn/content/files/en-us/web/http/status/451/index.md

 {{HTTPSidebar}}

-The HTTP **`451 Unavailable For Legal Reasons`** status response code indicates that the user requested a resource that is not available due to legal reasons, such as a web page for which a legal action has been issued.
+The HTTP **`451 Unavailable For Legal Reasons`** [client error response](/en-US/docs/Web/HTTP/Status#client_error_responses) status code indicates that the user requested a resource that is not available due to legal reasons, such as a web page for which a legal action has been issued.
-It is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses).

 ## Status